 What the test case will decide

-The result of the test case will be legally binding on the insurers that are parties to the test case in respect of the interpretation of the representative sample of policy wordings considered by the court.
-It will also provide persuasive guidance for the interpretation of similar policy wordings and claims, that can be taken into account in other court cases including in Scotland and Northern Ireland, by the Financial Ombudsman Service and by the FCA in looking at whether insurers are handling claims fairly.
+Unless successfully appealed, the High Court judgment is legally binding on the 8 insurers that are parties to the test case in respect of the interpretation of the representative sample of policy wordings considered by the court.
+It also provides persuasive guidance for the interpretation of similar policy wordings and claims, that can be taken into account in other court cases including in Scotland and Northern Ireland, by the Financial Ombudsman Service and by the FCA in looking at whether insurers are handling claims fairly.

-The test case is not intended to encompass all possible disputes, but to resolve some key contractual uncertainties and ‘causation’ issues to provide clarity for policyholders and insurers.
-It will not determine how much is payable under individual policies, but will provide the basis for doing so.
+The test case was not intended to encompass all possible disputes, but to resolve some key contractual uncertainties and causation issues to provide clarity for policyholders and insurers.
+The judgment does not determine how much is payable under individual policies, but provides the basis for doing so, subject to any appeal.

 We have published guidance setting out our expectation that, following final resolution of the test case (including any appeals), insurers should apply the judgment in (re-)assessing all outstanding or rejected claims and complaints which may be affected by the test case (except complaints that have been referred to the Financial Ombudsman Service).
 On 15 July, we published an updated list of policies with claims that may be affected.